In Baton Rouge, there’s a $100 million football coach and everyone else

 Kelly, dining with LSU board of supervisors member Collis Temple Jr., shook Chris’s hand.
 For a brief moment, these denizens of two vastly different realities were occupying the same space, breathing the same air, speaking to each other as equals.

 It’s precisely what Temple hoped for when he summoned Chris here.
 A local basketball legend and power broker, Temple wanted to give Chris, a longtime protege, the chance to introduce himself.
-But he also wanted to observe how Kelly interacted with a “commoner,” Temple says, considering every football town in America is filled with so many Chris Toombses, some of whom clean the homes of the few Brian Kellys, or cook or deliver food for them, or mow their lawns, or play football for them.
+But he also wanted to observe how Kelly interacted with a “commoner,” Temple says, considering every football town in America is filled with so many Chris Toombses, some of whom clean the homes of the few Brian Kellys, cook or deliver food for them, mow their lawns or play football for them.

 “I want you to speak to him,” Temple recalls thinking, “and I want to see your reaction.
 I want to see if you’re going to speak to him or speak at him or speak down to him or speak over their head.
 I want to see if your speaking is going to be sincere or if it’s going to be racist or: ‘What the f--- am I speaking to this n---- for?’”

-Temple can be astonishingly frank, five decades after becoming LSU’s first Black varsity athlete and choosing every word carefully.
+Temple can be astonishingly frank, five decades after becoming LSU’s first Black varsity athlete, and chooses every word carefully.
 Back then Temple faced torment from his own teammates and fellow LSU students such as David Duke, the future Ku Klux Klan leader who wore a Nazi uniform while on campus.
-Even friends from back home in Kentwood, La., questioned why he’d enroll … there … when he could’ve gone to Grambling State or Southern, both historically Black institutions.
+Even friends from back home in Kentwood, La., questioned why he would enroll … there … when he could have gone to Grambling State or Southern, both historically Black institutions.

 Even now, Temple says, there’s a deep skepticism of LSU among the state’s Black residents, many of whom never forgave the university for remaining segregated long after other schools.